monkstone/monkstone.github.com/_posts/2019-3-3-raining_visor.md

 keywords: jruby_art, Visor, prototype, vjaying
 ---

 Getting to grips with coding for Visor, and yes JRubyArt is a great prototyping tool.
-Here is this [JRubyArt sketch](https://github.com/ruby-processing/JRubyArt-examples/blob/master/contributed/raining.rb) and [library](https://github.com/ruby-processing/JRubyArt-examples/blob/master/contributed/library/rain_drops/rain_drops.rb) translated for Visor, all it need is to hook up a midi which I haven't got...
+Here is this [JRubyArt sketch](https://github.com/ruby-processing/JRubyArt-examples/blob/master/contributed/raining.rb) and [library](https://github.com/ruby-processing/JRubyArt-examples/blob/master/contributed/library/rain_drops/rain_drops.rb) translated for Visor, all it needs is to hook up a midi controller which I haven't got...

 Basically you can replace `include Processing::Proxy` into a sketch, with the creation of a `visor_class` eg `:RainDrops` here.